TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-files-securit-aad-ds.md

 # Azure AAD DS authentication over SMB

-Most users are able to resolve their Azure AAD DS authentication over SMB issue using the steps below.
+Most users are able to resolve their Azure AD DS authentication over SMB issue using the steps below.

 ## **Recommended Steps**
 Ensure that the following steps are completed to enable AAD DS Authentication feature on your storage account: